St. Charles, Missouri

 Service-learning is an integral part of the Lindenwood experience, so much so that it’s embedded in many of the courses!
 In the UNIV 10101 First- Year Seminar course “Wags, Walks, and Wellness,” for example, students learn about the mental and physical health benefits of owning a dog, all while supporting a local animal shelter.
 Through dog walking and giving back to the St. Charles community, students enrolled develop peer connections and a strong connection to their new home at Lindenwood.

-The historic campus of Lindenwood University is located in St. Charles, Mo.
-Established in 1827, the university is the second-oldest college west of the Mississippi.
+The historic campus of Lindenwood University is located in St. Charles, Mo, and has a rich heritage since its founding in the mid-1800s.
 Campus is located one mile from the historic Main Street of St. Charles, which offers lots of options for local shopping, dining, and nightlife.

-Lindenwood University has 46 athletic teams comprising NCAA Division II and Intercollegiate Club sports.
-Teams competing at the NCAA Division II level include men’s and women’s lacrosse, soccer, basketball, and swimming and diving.
-Lindenwood also competes in football, gymnastics, and ice hockey.
+Lindenwood University competes as an NCAA Division I institution.
+The University has 30 NCAA Division I teams and many Intercollegiate Club sports, making it one of the largest athletic departments nationwide.
+Teams competing at the NCAA Division II level include men’s and women’s lacrosse, soccer, basketball, ice hockey, and swimming and diving.
 Club sports include bowling, rugby, shotgun, and cycling.
 Lindenwood’s teams proudly wear black and gold in competition and are cheered on by the mascot, Leo the lion.

 Percent of students living on campus.

 First-time, first-year (freshman) students: 87%

 Campus housing options.